dobbymoodge/famenu/README.md

 TODO:
 * Add more detail to README
-* Select sane default config location
-* Add command line params
 * Add noop actions (for separators)
-* Pop up menu on current desktop instead of desktop menu was started on
+* Pop up menu on current desktop instead of desktop menu was started on (only affects FVWM?)